-Any missed class time in an FAA-approved course must be made up, and students must complete the makeup time within 15 business (school) days of when absence occurred or the student will receive a failure due to excesses absences, or "FX."
+Students must complete the makeup within 21 calendar days of when absence occurred or student will receive a failure due to excessive absences, or FX.

 CONTINUOUS DEGREE PROGRESSION

 One of the important features of Vaughn College is continuous degree progression.